 [A despatch preceding this, but received with it, says: "The fight commenced to-day.
 This is all I can say."
 This despatch was in cypher.-Rep.] can say."
-This despatch was in cypher.-Rep. Correspondence Preceding the Bombardment.
+This despatch was in cypher.-Rep.]

-Charlespondence Preceding the Bombardment.
+Correspondence Preceding the Bombardment.

-Charlespon, April 12.-The following is the telegraphic correspondence between the War Department and General Beauregard, immediately preceding the commencement of the attack on Major Anderson, which has been published for public information.
+Charleston, April 12.-The following is the telegraphic correspondence between the War Department and General Beauregard, immediately preceding the commencement of the attack on Major Anderson, which has been published for public information.
 This correspondence grew out of the formal notification given by the Government at Washington of an intention to provision Fort Sumter by force, if necessary, as disclosed in Gen. Beauregard's first despatch: